Director, Citizen Lawyer Program

 During law school Brian served as an associate editor of the Journal of Corporation Law and co-captain of the Chicago Moot Court Team.
 Following a clerkship with the Iowa District Court for the Seventh Judicial District, Brian practiced law in Iowa and Georgia.
-His practice experience has focused on criminal defense, appeals, and postconviction relief.
-Brian has published numerous articles in the areas of international human rights law and humanitarian law.
-He is a contributor to the Oxford Reports on International Criminal Law, has served as a consultant to the Harvard School of Public Health’s Program on Humanitarian Policy and Conflict Research, and has conducted human rights field research in the Middle East.
+His practice experience focused on criminal defense, appeals, and post-conviction relief.
+Brian has published numerous articles in the areas of international human rights law and humanitarian law and is a frequent continuing legal education speaker.
+He has contributed to the Oxford Reports on International Criminal Law, served as a consultant to the Harvard School of Public Health’s Program on Humanitarian Policy and Conflict Research, and conducted human rights field research in the Middle East.
+In 2012, Brian was selected by the Department of State and the Bulgarian-American Commission for Educational Exchange as a Fulbright Senior Lecturer in the law faculty at Sofia University “St. Kliment Ohridski” where he taught a wrongful convictions course and lectured on human rights topics.
 Brian is an active member of the American, Iowa State, Linn County, and Jackson County Bar Associations.

 Areas of Expertise

 - Student pro bono opportunities and professional formation development

 - Wrongful convictions and criminal, appellate, and postconviction practice

 - Coordination of academic support programming and FYI program